nickheal/accounter/README.md

 # Accounter
-An app for keeping track of accounts.
+An app for keeping track of spending.